Drivers Permits in Texas

 For more information about Driver's Ed, please refer to our Texas Driver's Education page.

-NOTE: Drivers between 18 to 24 years old must still take a TX Driver’s Ed course, though its length requirement differs.
-Please see our page on adult driver’s licenses in Texas for more information.
+NOTE: Drivers between 18 through 24 years old must still take a TX Driver's Ed course, though its length requirement differs.
+Please see our page on adult driver's licenses in Texas for more information.

-Once you complete the classroom phase of Driver’s Ed, it’s time to take the written exam to get your learner license.
-As mentioned above, taking the written exam is not necessary if it was completed during your approved driver education course.
+Once you complete the classroom phase of Driver's Ed, it's time to take the written exam to get your learner license.
+As mentioned above, taking the written exam is not necessary if it was completed during your approved driver's education course.

 You must apply for your TX learner's permit in person.
 You can save yourself some time by making an appointment online.
 If you're under 18 years old, you must bring your parent(s) or legal guardian to sign off on paperwork.